Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/01_fatebreaker.en.md

 ---
 layout: default
 title: 1.
-Fatebreaker v2.0
+Fatebreaker
 parent: Lv 100.
-FRU (WIP)
+FRU
 nav_order: 1
 has_children: false
 has_toc: false
 permalink: /ultimates/fru/01_fatebreaker/
 ---

-# Fatebreaker v2.0
+# Fatebreaker

 This is version 2.0, that takes the raidplan and Discord polls together.